 Regular readers of the Planet Natural Blog know our enthusiasm for including beneficial insects in any Integrated Pest Management program.
 Gardening author Jessica Walliser — she co-hosts “The Organic Gardeners” radio program aired on station KDKA in Pittsburgh , Pennsylvania — has a new book out that discusses beneficials role in your garden environment and what you can do to create landscapes friendly to them.

-Attracting Beneficial Bugs To Your Garden: A Natural Approach To Pest Control (Timber Press) is a detailed, holistic, and wonderfully illustrated guide to the lifestyles of all the insects that inhabit the organic garden as well as creating the conditions needed to encourage those you want in the fight against those you don’t.
+Attracting Beneficial Bugs To Your Garden: A Natural Approach To Pest Control (Workman Publishing Company) is a detailed, holistic, and wonderfully illustrated guide to the lifestyles of all the insects that inhabit the organic garden as well as creating the conditions needed to encourage those you want in the fight against those you don’t.

 We referenced Walliser’s work before in connection with her fine book Grow Organic co-written with Doug Oster.
 Here, she takes on a subject she previously addressed in her book Good Bug, Bad Bug, a guide to the things you might find crawling around on your plants.